zackiles/cursor-config/docs/how-cursor-rules-work.md

 #### Purpose and Usage (Manually Attached Rule)

 - **Purpose**: To store reusable prompts, templates, or instructions that are needed only occasionally or in specific, user-directed scenarios.
-- **Activation**: Activated *only* when the user explicitly includes `@rule-name` in their prompt.
+- **Attachment**: Attached *only* when the user explicitly includes `@rule-name` in their prompt.
 The AI then fetches and incorporates the rule's content.
 The first paragraph or sentence of the rule's body should ideally describe its purpose for user discoverability.

-#### Example (`.cursor/rules/component-template.mdc`)
+#### Example (`.cursor/rules/global/component-template.mdc`)

 `````mdc
 ---